kunalhchandnani/Bank-Card-Fraud-Detection/README.md

 - **Recall**: Ability to detect actual fraudulent transactions.
 - **F1-Score**: Harmonic mean of precision and recall.
 - **ROC-AUC**: Measures the model's performance across all thresholds.

+# Conclusion

+The Bank Card Fraud Detection project successfully demonstrates the application of machine learning to detect fraudulent transactions.
+With a robust preprocessing pipeline, effective feature engineering, and a high-performing Gradient Boosting model, the system provides accurate and reliable fraud detection.
+Future work includes integrating additional data sources, enhancing the model with deep learning techniques, and deploying the system in a production environment for real-time fraud monitoring.

+# Future Work

+- **Incorporate Additional Data**: Integrate more diverse data sources to improve model robustness.
+- **Enhance Model**: Explore deep learning models for potentially better performance.
+- **Production Deployment**: Scale the system for real-time transaction monitoring in a production environment.
+- **Continuous Learning**: Implement mechanisms for the model to learn from new fraud patterns dynamically.